PyRational/PyRational/README.md

 * Fork PyRational: https://help.github.com/articles/fork-a-repo/
 * Make your changes to the source in your fork.
-* Create a pull request to the devel branch in GPy, see above.
+* Create a pull request to the devel branch in PyRational, see above.
 * We will run some tests on your pull request.
 In the comments section we will be able to discuss the changes and help you with any problems.
 Let us know if there are any in the comments, so we can help.